NikkaLuna/AI-News-ETL-Pipeline-with-Airflow/README.md

-# News ETL Pipeline Using Python and SQLite
+# AI News ETL Pipeline Using Python and SQLite

 ## Overview